zpenoyre/astromet.py/docs/installation.rst

 **pip install astromet**

-or you can find the source on 'github <www.github.com/zpenoyre/astromet.py>'_
+or you can find the source on github_.
+.. _github: www.github.com/zpenoyre/astromet.py

 which can be installed by running
 **python setup.py**